 In either case, contacting an Arlington, TX bankruptcy lawyer may be able to help you decide which bankruptcy chapter is suitable for your situation.

 If you need a new start with your finances or some guidance, you should consider contacting an experienced bankruptcy lawyer Arlington TX residents can trust.
 At Brandy Austin Law Firm, PLLC, we can help you get to a state of financial peace and have a fresh start.
-If you are considering filing for bankruptcy consider contacting a skilled Arlington, TX bankruptcy lawyer by calling us at 800-958-4948.
+If you are considering filing for bankruptcy consider contact one of our compassionate Arlington, TX bankruptcy lawyers.